civicrm/civicrm-user-guide/docs/email/everyday-tasks.md

 and organizational tokens, see:
 [http://wiki.civicrm.org/confluence/display/CRMDOC/Tokens](http://wiki.civicrm.org/confluence/display/CRMDOC41/CiviMail+Action+and+Organizational+Tokens).

-NOTE: You are required to include a token for either opt-out OR unsubscribe, as well as the organizational (domain) address token in every CiviMail mailing.
+Note: You are required to include a token for either opt-out OR unsubscribe, as well as the organizational (domain) address token in every CiviMail mailing.
 These can be placed directly in the body of your mailing body, or you can put them in the mailing header or footer.
 If